-It is possible that those characteristics from your ancient past still persist in your brain today, where your brain will encourage you to behave in a way that makes people “like” you.
+It is possible that those characteristics from your ancient past still persist in your brain, subconsciously encouraging you to behave in a way that makes people “like” you.
 For this reason, when you communicate with people around you, your brain will nudge you to be decent and polite, as it knows the value of being liked by the community around you.

 Psychologists call this phenomenon “online disinhibition”, but I prefer to call it “online nastiness”, which I think is a bit easier to pronounce!